 Moreover, our first few classes have had the unique opportunity to work closely with attendings who are truly excited to teach, give feedback that gets addressed immediately (and in some cases, incorporated into the very next month’s rotations!), and have a strong voice in reflecting on and improving their own residency experience as it is happening.
 Our faculty will never say, “Sorry, that’s how it’s always been at the residency,” or “We’ve been doing it this way for 40 years; we’re certainly not going to change it now.”
 We are looking forward to having our first classes of residents work with us to help shape the residency culture and create traditions and legacy for future generations of residents.

 Is Santa Rosa Family Friendly?

-If you have children, Santa Rosa has numerous top-rated public and private schools to choose from, one of the best community colleges in the country, and nearby Sonoma State University.
+If you have children, Santa Rosa has many top-rated public and private schools to choose from, one of the best community colleges in the country, and Sonoma State University nearby.
 There are great parks and activities for children.
 Among the most popular is Howarth Park, with play structures, a train, carousel, and pony rides.
 A plethora of activities are offered through the city’s Recreation & Parks department, and don’t miss ice skating at the famous Snoopy’s Home Ice rink!

 How do I get to Santa Rosa?

 Santa Rosa is conveniently located 55 miles or one hour north of San Francisco on US-101.
 You can fly directly into Sonoma County’s Charles M. Shultz Airport in north Santa Rosa from Seattle, Portland, LA, Orange County, San Diego, Phoenix, and Las Vegas on Alaska Airlines or Allegiant Air.
 Santa Rosa is an hour and a half drive from both San Francisco and Oakland International Airports.
 There is a very easy shuttle bus that regularly travels between Sonoma County and both the San Francisco and Oakland airports.

 What is a fully integrated health care system?